ajesuscode/surfing_extenssion/README.md

 Before you can use this extension, you need to go to [World Weather Online](https://www.worldweatheronline.com/) and create an API key.
 Once you have your API key, create a `.env` file in the root directory of the project and paste your key there.

 Example: API_KEY=your_api_key_here

+## openai API update

+To have a working chatGPT responses:

+1. Clone repo
+2. Add to .env file an openai API key
+3. Change a System Message to your custom response (will work on more user friendlysolution)
+4. Run build

 ## Usage